haboober/haboober.github.io/_tabs/about.md

 ### 4. Downscaling and Bias/Error Correction of the NOAA SREF/GEFS Ensemble Forecast Systems.
 Operational Applications for Arizona
 - **Title:** Operational Downscaling and Bias-Correction of NOAA's SREF/GEFS Ensembles using a real-time 3DVAR system (ARPS 3DVAR) as ground-truth.
 - **Developers:** Lee Carlaw (Lead Developer) and Jeffrey T. Davis (Developer and Project Manager)
-- **Summary:** Local operational system to aid weather forecasters and the agriculture community in Arizona.
+- **Summary:** Local operational system to aid weather forecasters and the agricultural community in Arizona.
 The system uses a real-time 3DVAR analysis to downscale and bias-correct the NOAA SREF/GEFS ensemble forecast systems.
 The USDA/NASS CropScape product is combined with the ensemble predictions, especially for the probability of freezing temperatures, to provide precision risk forecasts for agriculture.
 - **Date:** 2015-2018
 - **Companion White Paper:** [paper](/papers/IDSS.pdf)